 - 1 large onion diced

-- 4 cloves garlic chopped
+- 4 cloves garlic crushed and chopped

 - 2 cups thawed frozen spinach